nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 ## Advice and warnings

 - At least one [Cauliflower Seed](https://stardewvalleywiki.com/Cauliflower_Seeds) must be planted by this day, watered every single day, and not eaten by [Crows](https://stardewvalleywiki.com/Animals#Crows) in order to successfully complete the [Spring Crops Bundle](https://stardewvalleywiki.com/Cauliflower_Seeds) on Spring 15.
 Usually, you will plant enough Mixed Seeds on Spring 1 to randomly give at least one [Cauliflower](https://stardewvalleywiki.com/Cauliflower), but it is possible for your run to end here.
 - It always [rains](https://stardewvalleywiki.com/Weather) on Spring 3.
-When raining, the river in Cindersap Forest is the best place to fish due to the presence of Catfish, which yield a lot of experience and G.
+When raining, the river in Cindersap Forest is the best place to fish due to the presence of Catfish, which yield a lot of Experience and G.

 ## Instructions

 ### The Farm

+1. From now on, check the Television at the start of every day to reveal tomorrow's [Weather](https://stardewvalleywiki.com/Weather).
-1. Deposit your entire inventory into the Chest.
+2. Deposit your entire inventory into the Chest.
 Withdraw the Fiberglass Rod.
-2. If you have at least 80 Bait and you received [Copper Ore](https://stardewvalleywiki.com/Copper_Ore) from a fishing chest on Spring 2, craft a Chest and keep it in your inventory, then skip to the [Cindersap Forest (1)](#cindersap-forest-1) section below.
+3. If you have at least 80 Bait and you received [Copper Ore](https://stardewvalleywiki.com/Copper_Ore) from a fishing chest on Spring 2, craft a Chest and keep it in your inventory, then skip to the [Cindersap Forest (1)](#cindersap-forest-1) section below.
 Remember to divert from the guide and purchase more Bait from Willy tomorrow before going to The Mountain lake.
-3. Withdraw the Hoe from the Chest.
+4. Withdraw the Hoe from the Chest.
-4. Travel to Cindersap Forest.
+5. Travel to Cindersap Forest.

 ### Cindersap Forest (1)